Gilgahex/gilgahex.github.io/_pages/about.md

 </p>

 <br>
-Checkout this cool<a href = "https://lih.space">blog on Physics</a>, Lost in Hilbert Space, by my friend Jared Pagett
+Checkout this cool <a href = "https://lih.space"> blog on Physics</a>, Lost in Hilbert Space, by my friend Jared Pagett
 <br>
 <br>